gmirsky/aws-azure-vpn/README.md

 Using the Terraform `depends_on` clause causes issues when dealing with two differnt cloud providers.
 The `depends_on` clause forces the read of the data source to always happen in the apply phase and therefore it triggers changes in the AWS components depending on what resources have provisioned first.
 This causes the VPN configuration to never converge and thus a loss of connectivity.

 In general, it is suggested to build all new or to destroy.
+Especially if you have any type of auto-tagging installed in your environment.
 Incremental applies may not work they way you are used to in Terraform due to the nature of the two competing cloud providers and how they are architected and how they provision assets.

 Each `AWS VPN Connection` created has *two tunnels* with IP addresses and secret keys.
 To accomplish full high availability, we point each Azure Virtual Network Gateway IP address to the two IP addresses on AWS thus creating a connection mesh.